-- set targets for new housing, employment and retail development; - identify priority locations for regeneration and investment, and; - allocate sites for new development.
+- set targets for new housing, employment and retail development, - identify priority locations for regeneration and investment, and - allocate sites for new development.

-In January 2021, the Local Plan Core Strategy became five years old.
-Officers undertook a review of the Local Plan, which concluded that there is no need to update any policies and the Plan remains consistent with national policy.
-The Core Strategy and SPDs are available on the Council's website at: www.knowsley.gov.uk/residents/building-and-planning/local-plan
+In January 2022, the Local Plan Core Strategy was years old.
+Officers have reviewed the Local Plan and concluded that there is no need to update any of its policies.
+The Core Strategy and SPDs are all available on the Council's website at: www.knowsley.gov.uk/residents/building-and-planning/local-plan other policies.

-During 2020-21 the Council continued to work positively and proactively with neighbouring authorities in accordance with the statutory 'Duty to Cooperate' on strategic planning matters.
-The Council also responded to neighbouring authority Local Plan consultations.
+During 2021-22 the Council continued to work positively and proactively with neighbouring authorities in accordance with the statutory 'Duty to Cooperate' on strategic planning matters, along with collaboration and information sharing with the Liverpool City Region Combined Authority.
+The Council also responded to neighbouring authorities' consultations on their Local Plans and